Estimate Time5 min

 • Contributions may only be made by employers—though those who are self-employed may make employer contributions on their own behalf.

 Boasting a high contribution limit and low administrative fees, Simplified Employee Pension plans (SEP IRAs) can help employees and the self-employed save and invest for retirement.
-Here's how to figure out how much you can save in your own and your employees' SEP IRAs this year.
+Here's how to figure out how much you can save in your own and your employees' SEP IRAs in 2024 and 2025.

 SEP IRA contribution limits for 2024